Straight Outta Compton: Commercial performance

-Released on January 25, 1989, Straight Outta Compton was N.W.A's best selling album; it attained gold certification, half a million copies sold, three months after its release.
-Meanwhile, the album peaked at number 9 on Billboards Top R&B/Hip-Hop Albums chart, and on April 15, 1989, at number 37 on the Billboard 200, which ranks the week's most popular albums.
-On July 18, 1989, the album was certified platinum, one million copies sold.
-On March 27, 1992, Straight Outta Compton was certified double-platinum, two million copies sold; and on November 11, 2015, was certified triple-platinum, three million copies sold.
+Released on January 25, 1989, Straight Outta Compton was N.W.A's best selling album; it attained gold certification with half a million copies sold three months after its release.
+It peaked at number 9 on Billboards Top R&B/Hip-Hop Albums chart, and on April 15, 1989, at number 37 on the Billboard 200, which ranks the week's most popular albums.
+On July 18, 1989, the album was certified platinum with one million copies sold.
+On March 27, 1992, Straight Outta Compton was certified double-platinum with two million copies sold, and on November 11, 2015, it was certified triple-platinum with three million copies sold.

-By Priority Records' estimation, about 80% of Straight Outta Comptons sales occurred in suburban areas predominantly white.
+By Priority Records' estimation, about 80% of Straight Outta Comptons sales occurred in suburban areas that were predominantly white.

 Approaching the August 2015 release of the film Straight Outta Compton, the album reentered the Billboard 200 at number 173.
-The next week, it rose to number 97, another week later reached number 30—beyond its 1989 peak position of #37—and on September 5 peaked at number 6.
+The next week, it rose to number 97, and another week later it reached number 30, besting its 1989 peak position of 37.
+On September 5, it peaked on the chart at number 6.
 Meanwhile, the album's title track entered the Billboard Hot 100 as N.W.A's first song in the Top 40, and spent two weeks at number 38.

 Media presence

 In 2004, the DigitaArts list 25 Best Albums Covers included Straight Outta Compton.
 By the album's release, Arabian Prince, seen on the cover, had left N.W.A.
-Lacking him, a group photo taken by Ithaka Darin Pappas on November 11, 1988, at Pappa's studio apartment in Los Angeles' Miracle Mile district, has been repeatedly republished in media.
+Prior to his final departure in January 1989, he had intermittently skipped studio sessions and photoshoots, one of which was a group photo taken by Ithaka Darin Pappas on November 11, 1988, at Pappa's studio apartment in Los Angeles' Miracle Mile district.
+The photo has been repeatedly republished in media.
 Pappas calls it "The Miracle Mile Shot", It has been seen on The Sources May 1989 cover, the DVD cover of the 2015 documentary Kings Of Compton, in France's Musée d'art contemporain de Marseille from 2017 to 2018, and as a backdrop at N.W.A's Rock and Roll Hall of Fame induction ceremony in 2016 in Brooklyn, New York.

 Sinéad O'Connor, then herself controversial, appraised in 1990 that "It's definitely the best rap record I've ever heard."
 But, feeling that he had rushed its production, N.W.A's own Dr. Dre, in a 1993 interview, remarked, "To this day, I can't stand that album.
 I threw that thing together in six weeks so we could have something to sell out of the trunk."
 Additionally, he said, "Back then, I thought the choruses were supposed to just be me scratching."